Quake model formats - Modeling for Quake

 BSP

-Yes!
-You can use BSP as model for your entities.
-Compile it just like you compile maps.
-Can not be aniamted, has lighting issues.
+You can use BSP as a model for your entities.
+Compile it, just like you compile maps.
+Can not be animated, has lighting issues.

 Tags: 3d, DarkPlaces, model, modeling, quake